 In line with the principles of good administration, all applications will be treated fairly and consistently.
 Applications will be processed in a timely manner.

 We will monitor this scheme on an ongoing basis.
 We will regularly review the scheme to ensure that we are making the best use of the money we have available.

-The council is committed to tackling and preventing fraud in all its forms.
+We committed to tackling and preventing fraud in all its forms.
 If a claimant attempts to claim an award from the Household Support Fund by making a false declaration or providing false evidence or statements, they may have committed an offence under the Theft Act 1968.
-Where the Council suspects that fraud may have occurred it will investigate the matter as appropriate, and this may lead to criminal proceedings.
+Where we suspect that fraud may have occurred we will investigate the matter as appropriate, and this may lead to criminal proceedings.

 Please call one of our helpful advisors.
 They will ask questions about your circumstances that you must answer honestly, and they will also signpost you to other agencies and organisations who can offer help and support.